kellyjwallace/kellyjwallace.github.io/about.md

 <img src="/images/Kelly1.jpg">
 <br><br><br>

 <p style="text-align:center;font-size:110%">I grew up in Easton, Pennsylvania and earned my bachelor's degree at Cornell University in Ithaca, New York.
 At Cornell I sang a cappella and was introduced behavioral ecology and neurobiology while working on prairie voles in the lab of Dr. Alex Ophir. <br><br> In 2015 I joined the Ecology, Evolution, and PhD program at the University of Texas at Austin.
 I currently work on social decision-making cichlid fish, advised by Dr. Hans Hofmann & Dr. Mike Ryan.
-If I'm not running fish through mazes, you can usually find me camping around Texas, playing the viola, or meticulously searching for the best happy hours in Austin.</p>
+If I'm not running fish through mazes, you can  find me camping around Texas, playing the viola, or meticulously searching for the best happy hours in Austin.</p>

 <br>
 <hr style="height:9px;color:#84949B"><br>